Radhouen911/VoidLink/readme.md

 We're honest about what we can and can't protect against.

-## 🧪 Project Status

-This is a **design-focused prototype** that demonstrates:

-- How to think about system architecture
-- Real-world security vs usability tradeoffs
-- Clear technical communication
-- Defensible security decisions

-The goal isn't to build the biggest system, but to build a _well-designed_ one.

 ## 👥 The Team Behind VoidLink

 **Mohamed Radhouen Boufateh** - Lead Developer